Why your Mac sleeps while running Handbrake

 Shake It On moves your mouse slightly at regular intervals, resetting the idle timer.
 It only runs when your conditions are met, so it activates when Handbrake is working and stops when you're done.

-Best condition for Handbrake: Only Shake If CPU is above 30% (Handbrake pegs the CPU during encoding)
+Best condition for Handbrake: Only Shake If CPU is above 70% sustained for 1 minute.
+Handbrake pegs the CPU during encoding; sustained-window catches the rare dip-between-files in batch queues.

 Quick setup